 Blog Promotion for Newbies

 2. Pinging to weblogs et al is good but trackbacking to sites is better, when of course your post is in relation to that sites topic.
 Also legitimate commenting directly on other sites helps expose your site to others.
 But remember, it must be legitimate comment and not spam!
+You can even send people to your blog from your email signature by adding a CTA button with a link to your latest post.
+WiseStamp’s email signature editor offers this option for free, so give it a try.

 3. Offer to exchange links on your site under your links section, it lets people know that your interested in linking and will build up your site quickly in Technorati and Google.